 The patient will be escorted to the waiting area to meet the person who will be taking him/her home (if an oral sedative was administered).
 The patient can eat and drink normally after the exam and resume normal activities, but should maintain distance from pregnant women and small children for six hours following the appointment.

-There are four kinds of PET-CT scans performed at Providence Imaging Center, including whole body scans, brain scans, heart scans and bone scans.
+There are four kinds of PET-CT scans performed at Providence Imaging Center, including whole body scans, brain scans and bone scans.

 This scan is used to: